graphsense/DW-VA-Taxonomy/README.md

 	  seeAlso: https://en.wikipedia.org/wiki/Cryptocurrency_exchange
 	  broader: service

-A taxonomy can be modified by changing these defintions.
+A taxonomy can be modified by changing these definitions.

 ## How to generate downloadable CSV files from defined taxonomies